Karen D Holl

 Santa Cruz, CA

 Biography, Education and TrainingDr.
 Karen Holl is a leader in restoration ecology.
 Her research focuses on understanding ecological factors that slow ecosystem recovery from human disturbance and using this information to improve restoration efforts.
 For over a decade, Dr. Holl has been on the faculty in the Environmental Studies Department at the University of California, Santa Cruz where she works closely with social scientists to develop policy tools to implement the results of her research.
-She is currently chair of the Environmental Studies Department.
+She is faculty director for the Ken Norris Center for Natural History at UCSC.

 Dr. Holl directs large-scale restoration experiments in collaboration with land managers and farmers in tropical montane forest in Costa Rica and in riparian forest along the Sacramento River in California.
 In addition, she has studied the restoration of chaparral and grassland ecosystems in California; tropical forests in several countries in Latin America; and hardwood forests in the eastern United States.